cluffa/titanic/README.md

 # Titanic Kaggle Competition
 Modeling and predicting survivors of the Titanic.
+score of 0.77751